Hostinger vs Raff: Pricing, Performance, and VPS Fit

 Both providers ship a public REST API and CLI tooling.
 Raff publishes a Terraform provider.
 Hostinger publishes API documentation but does not publish an official Terraform provider.

-Hostinger's hPanel control surface includes a large catalog of one-click application and control-panel templates (WordPress, CyberPanel, Plesk, etc.).
+Hostinger's hPanel control surface includes a large catalog of one-click application and control-panel templates such as WordPress, CyberPanel, Plesk, and AI-assisted setup.
 Raff's dashboard provides a browser web terminal and console; Raff's template catalog is smaller and focused on standard Linux distributions and infrastructure-aligned use cases.

 Pricing, billing, and support